Petersoned2701/Getting-and-Cleaning-Data-Week-4-Project/CodeBook.md

 ### The first word:

 * Mean: Mean of measurement
-* SD: Standard deviation of Measurement
+* SD: Standard deviation of measurement

 ### The second word: